 What is the Low-Line?

-The Low-Line project envisions a one-of-a-kind landmark destination that would connect Southport and Lincoln avenues with a continuous, half-mile long art walk and garden beneath the CTA ‘L’ tracks.
+The Low-Line re-envisions the half-mile space beneath the CTA ‘L’ tracks between Southport and Lincoln avenues as an exciting Chicago art destination and a fun and dynamic path connecting Lakeview.
 Learn more about the project and view proposed designs for new Low-Line plazas here.

 Who is behind the Low-Line project?

-The Lakeview Chamber of Commerce, Special Service Area (SSA) 27, and Friends of Lakeview, a 501(c)(3) non-profit organization, are partnering on different aspects of the project.
+The Lakeview Chamber of Commerce, Special Service Area (SSA) 27, and Friends of Lakeview, a 501(c)(3) non-profit organization, are partnering on different aspects of the project, with the assistance and support of Mayor Rahm Emanuel and the Chicago Transit Authority.
 The Low-Line project was first envisioned by the Lakeview Chamber of Commerce in its 2011 Lakeview Area Master Plan, which gathered input from local residents, businesses, and other stakeholders.
 The Chamber is the sole service provider for Special Service Area (SSA) 27.
 The SSA has partnered with PORT, a leading-edge design consultancy, to identify potential uses for new Low-Line plazas at Ashland and Paulina, and has already funded some initial improvements at Southport.

 Friends of Lakeview, a 501(c)(3) non-profit partner organization, is exploring different approaches to accomplishing the ultimate long-term Low-Line vision: creating a continuous connection from Southport to Lincoln Avenue.
 Its efforts are focused on the Low-Line pathways along non-commercial blocks between the future Paulina and Ashland plazas on the west, and the Ashland and Southport plazas on the east.